Clients’ Protection Fund

 Watch the video!
 For more information about Virginia State Bar Clients’ Protection Fund, view the Virginia State Bar Video Brief.

-The lawyers of Virginia recognize that, despite the high standards of ethical conduct required of members of the Virginia State Bar, there are a small number of lawyers who are not worthy of the trust that others place in them.
+The purpose of the Clients’ Protection Fund is to promote public confidence in the administration of justice and the honor and integrity of the legal profession by reimbursing all or part of losses sustained by clients or those to whom a fiduciary duty is owed as a result of a Virginia State Bar member’s dishonest conduct.
 The bar has a strong disciplinary system for reprimanding, suspending or disbarring lawyers who violate the strict standards of Virginia’s ethics rules.
 However, the state bar recognizes that a disciplinary system alone is not enough, and that it is desirable to protect the public from lawyers who mishandle funds.

 1. The loss was caused by the dishonest conduct of the lawyer, not by negligence or malpractice.